CB-Productions/PerforceGuideUE4/index.md

 The following options can be configured to ones liking, using the default values is fine, too.
 At the end of the configuration mode you will be asked to create a user and a password for the super user.

 The setup is now complete and a summary of the configuration options will be displayed.
 You should now be able to connect to your P4 server via P4V.

+### Connecting & Further Steps

+You should now be able to connect to your server via P4V.
+By default SSL is enabled and (if not chosen otherwise in the configuration step before) the port 1666 is being used.
+Your server address to connect to will look like this:

+`ssl:IPADDRESS:1666`

+After the connection was successfull there are a few things that should be done now:

+1) Add a typemap - especially for UE4 projects this is very helpful.
+2) Add new users and add them to appropriate groups.
+Token-based logins are enabled on a group level, not per user.